faryal279/EduQBot/README.md

 ## Contact

-For questions about this repository or the associated paper, contact the corresponding author: Waqar Khan (wangkang@fzfu.edu.cn).
+For questions about this repository or the code, contact: Faryal Idrees (faryalidrees64@gmail.com).